When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

+We now show the key claim that we can always restrict to downward-free chase sequences: { For every tree-like chase sequence using single-headed GTGDs $T_0 \ldots T_n$, there is a downward-free tree-like chase sequence $T_0 = \overline{T_0}, \ldots \overline{T_m}$ such that there is a homomorphism $h$ from the instance of $T_n$ to the instance of $\overline{T_m}$ with $h(c)=c$ for any values $c$ in the domain of the instance of~$T_0$. } \begin{thm} \thmgtgdonepass \end{thm}

+In particular, if we have a chase proof of a UCQ~$Q$ from an instance $I_0$ using GTGDs $\Sigma$, then we have downward-free proof of~$Q$, starting from $T_0$ consisting of a single node containing $I_0$, applying chase steps via $\Sigma$.
+The proof is based on the idea in Figure~\ref{fig:exmpl_one_pass_chase_seq}.
+It is inspired by the conference version of this paper, and by Proposition~3.1.6 in \cite{kevinarxiv}.
+It is presented in Appendix~\ref{sec:onepass}.
+Note that, in this downward-free chase, we may need to fire triggers that are not active.

+We emphasize that the downward-free chase is never used as an algorithm to get better complexity bounds directly.
+We will only use it to justify steps in our linearization process.

-\myparagraph{Generalized truncated accessibility axioms and their properties} Recall that Proposition~\ref{prop:linearizeaccessids} applies to constraints formed of $\incd$s $\Sigma$ and a set $\Delta$ of Truncated Accessibility and Transfer axioms.
-Recall that a Transfer axiom is of the form:
+\paragraph{Generalized truncated accessibility axioms and saturation.} Having presented the downward-free chase, we return to the proof of our first linearization result (Proposition~\ref{prop:linearizeaccessids}).
+Recall that this result applies to constraints formed of $\incd$s $\Sigma$ of width~$w$ and a set $\Delta$ of truncated accessibility and transfer axioms.
+Recall that a transfer axiom is of the form:

-In the proof, we will extend the notion of \emph{truncated accessibility axiom} to mean any TGD of the following form on $\sign \cup \{\accessible\}$:
+In the first step towards linearization, we will perform a construction that enlarges the truncated accessibility axioms to certain TGDs that have a similar shape, which we call \emph{candidate derived truncated accessibility axioms}.
+By this we mean any TGD of the following form:

 where $R$ is a relation and~$P$ is a subset of the positions of~$R$.
-Notice that axioms of the form (Truncated Accessibility) can be rewritten to be of this form: the only difference from their original form is that we have rewritten them further to ensure that the head always contains a single accessibility fact.
+Notice that the axioms of the form (Truncated Accessibility) defined earlier can indeed be rewritten to be of this form: the only difference from their original form is that we have rewritten them further to ensure that the head always contains a single accessibility fact.